Mohit221099/Connectify-Social-Media/README.md

-# 🚀 Connectify - A Modern Social Media Platform
+# 🚀 ConnectifyByMohit- A Modern Social Media Platform

 Connectify is a **feature-rich** social media platform built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
 It offers real-time communication, interactive content sharing, and a seamless user experience.